 The same level of reversion is apparent throughout the entire period, suggesting the modelled price may carry some weight in predicting the fair value of Bitcoin.

 Assuming the model still holds, it would appear the price of Bitcoin remains at least 60% undervalued based on the current hash rate of 100 million.
 Based on the model we have developed the fair value of Bitcoin would equate to $16,432 (or higher if the hash rate is above 100 million in 9 months time).
+We have placed a calculator below so you may have a go at simulating a hypothetical Bitcoin price (based on a changing hash rate value).

 If you enjoyed reading this post, you may also want to read our previous research article Is the hash rate a good predictor of Bitcoin’s price.